Kartmaan/WeatherApp/README.md

 ## What does the program do ? :
 - Finds the city name entered by the user as well as its namesakes

-- Displays current weather data for the location :
+- Displays current weather data for the choosen location :
   - Current temperature with a description and an icon
   - Feels like temperature
   - Max/min temperature